-On every visit to your doctor or physiotherapist.
+On every visit to your doctor or physical therapist.

-From health experts on the news rolling out the latest buzzwords such as 'dangers of a sedentary lifestyle' or 'sitting is the new smoking'.
+Or from health experts on the news rolling out the latest buzz phrases such as 'the dangers of a sedentary lifestyle' or 'sitting is the new smoking'.

-The big take away from them all is that if we want to be pain-free we need to get off our backsides!
+The big take away from it all is that if you want to live a pain-free life then you need to get off your backside.

-Because for people like us with chronic lower back pain staying active is vital to be able to manage our pain and improve our overall quality of life.
+Because for people with persistent back pain, staying active is vital to be able to keep pain levels down and improve your quality of life.

-But it's one thing knowing you need to stay active, it's another thing entirely to know what kind of activity you need to be doing.
+But it's one thing knowing you need to stay active, it's another thing entirely to know which kind of activities you should be doing.